Card games in China

 Money cards typically have three suits (coins, strings and myriads) with cards from 1 to 9 in each, plus some bonus cards.
 Often there are several copies of each card.
 The most familiar pack of this type is Mah Jong, which is normally made as a set of tiles rather than cards and is used for a game related to Rummy.
 Another type are the long, narrow Dongguan cards, used for Quan Dui and other games.
 The four suited Hakka cards are another type of money cards, used for the trick-taking game Luk Fu.

 Chinese Dominoes have numbers of spots from 1 to 6 at each end, so that there are 21 different tiles, but in a set eleven tiles are duplicated, so that there are 32 altogether.
-Domino games of the Western type where the dominoes are laid out with adjacent ends matching do not exist in China.
-Instead they are used for trick taking games (such as Tien Gow), fishing games (such as Tiu U), rummy games (such as Kap Tai Shap) and banking games (such as Pai Gow).
-Dominoes are also available in the form of packs of cards.
-Some have 32 in a set for Tien Gow.
-More often they come in packs of 84, containing four of each card, which are used for a climbing game Chang Pai, which is described in an article by Anthony Smith and Günther Senst in The Playing-Card volume XXIV No 4.
+Although there are some games (such as Ce Deng or Jie Long) where the tiles are laid out with adjacent ends matching as in Westerm domino games, Chinese dominoes are often used for other types of game: trick taking games (such as Tien Gow), fishing games (such as Tiu U), rummy games (such as Kap Tai Shap), banking games (such as Pai Gow) and solitaire games (such as Xiang Shi Fu and Guo Wu Guan).

 Chess Cards have names of Chinese Chess pieces written on each card, and are found in sets containing each piece in two or four colours.
 The four colour cards are used for the rummy-like game Si Se Pai.